leakydishes/advanced_algorithms/7P_design_patterns/README.md

 ### Aim of module
 I explored unbounded and bounded (0/1 knapsack) problem, I big part of this week’s learning was solidifying how to check we are using Dynamic Programming and breaking down problems into sub-problems.
 Additionally, I learnt how to create a function for my tests to reduce code duplication.
 I am excited to work on more problems using LCS (Longest Common Subsequence) as I found this was tricky to implement.
 I am excited to explore both my recursive and DP climbing stairs solution with my lecturer.

 #### Dynamic Programming:
 - Involves identifying optimal sub-structures and leveraging overlapping subproblems.
 - Implements a systematic way to extract substructures and build solutions.
 - Provides a bottom-up approach to building the final solution, storing subproblem solutions in a table.

+#### Climbing Stairs:
+- A problem where you can take 1, 2, or 3 steps at a time to reach the top.
+- Recursive solution based on Fibonacci sequence: step(n) = step(n-1) + step(n-2).
+- Dynamic programming bottom-up approach reduces complexity to O(1).

+## Test Case Time Complexity
+#### Possible ways to climb 20 steps
+- Recursive (Brute Force): 10946
+- Dynamic Programming (DP - Array): 10946

+#### Comparison
+- Brute Force Time: 0.006150 Seconds
+- Dynamic Programming (DP - Array): 0.000111 Seconds
+- The DP algorithm is much faster (by 0.006039 seconds) than the brute force recursion algorithm.
+- The time difference between the two is more significant the higher number of n (steps).
+- Even though DP is faster as it uses an Array it would be using more memory then the recursive approach.

 #### Longest Common Subsequence DP Formulation:
 - Focuses on finding the length of the longest common subsequence (LCS).